Examination Results 2017

 |A Level Value Added||-0.08 (in line with the

 The Performance of Disadvantaged Pupils

 Whilst we still have more work to do in closing the gap for our boys from more disadvantaged backgrounds, the majority of those from less affluent backgrounds make the same progress and attain at the same level on average as other pupils.

-On average for the boys educated on-site who have received free school meals at any time in the past six years (FSM6), our Progress 8 Score was -0.36, which although less than the school average is well above the the -0.52 national figure for boys, which was -0.64 in 2017 .
+Our Progress 8 Score was -0.09, which although less than the school average is well above the national figure for boys, which was -0.64 in 2017 .

-Similarly, Beechen Cliff’s FSM6 Attainment 8 Score of 44 is well above the 37 national figure for boys, which was 34 in 2017.
+Similarly, Beechen Cliff’s FSM6 Attainment 8 Score of 47 is well above the national figure for boys, which was 34 in 2017.